switchcollab/Switch-Bots-Python-Library/docs/docs/mini-apps/components/GridItem.md

 ### GridItem

-The `GridItem` class represents a tile within a grid layout.
+The `GridItem` class represents a tile within a grid.

 #### Properties